ngotacoding/Loan-Classification-Project/ReadMe.md

 ## Project Overview

-This project classifies past loans using the K Nearest Neighbors Classifier, Support Vector Machine Classifier and the Decision Tree Classifier.
+This project classifies past loans using the K Nearest Neighbors Classifier, Support Vector Machines(SVM) Classifier and the Decision Tree Classifier.

 ## Libraries and tools used